ivoysey/scottbot-int-ex/wordcnt/readme.md

 This directory contains my solutions for the two tasks involving processing the text of "Alice in Wonderland".
 The files included are described below:

+* **algo-toys/**

+  some code in other languages that i wrote while thinking about the problems to figure out how i wanted to solve them. it's basically scratch work. nothing in here should be assumed to be correct or even to compile.

-* **assumptions.txt**
+* **input/**

-  discussion of some of the assumptions i made in the process of implementing solutions to the given tasks.
+  the inputs from project gutenberg stored locally, both in plain text and PDF, and a text that i used for debugging both scripts.

 * **answers.md**

   the answers to the specific concrete questions stated in the description.

+* **assumptions.md**

+  discussion of some of the assumptions i made in the process of implementing solutions to the given tasks, and some observations after solving them.

 * **descr.txt**